sohan2410/crypto-transactions/readme.md

 - Make sure you have NodeJS 16.0+ installed lcoally on your device
 - Create a .env file in the root directory of the project and copy the contents of .env.example into it
-- Create a .env file in the root directory of the project and copy the contents of .env.example into it.
 - Install dependencies using the following command

 ```